 On the appointment day, re-check all the necessary documents and ensure you carry the original and photocopy of each document.
 An interview is possible.

-Next, pay the visa application fee and apply.
+Next, pay the visa application fee and submit your application.

 The visa processing varies depending on the volume of applications received.
 So, be patient and wait for their response.
 After a careful review, you will notified if your visa is approved.